AmeriCorps VISTA Leader

 Every current Leader is eligible for a $200 per month increase in their subsistence allowance, effective beginning the date of their Leader assignment.
 If, however, the $200 per month increase raises the subsistence allowance above the federal or state minimum wage (whichever is higher), the Leader must be given the option of:

 - Retaining the lower subsistence allowance in order to retain public assistance payments, see 42 USC.
 Sec 5044 of the Domestic Volunteer Service Act); or

 - Accepting the allowance increase, with an understanding that it may jeopardize eligibility for, or the level of governmental assistance including public assistance payments.

 All AmeriCorps VISTA Leaders receive health benefits in accordance with the provisions of the administrative contract between CNCS and the benefits provider.

 Segal AmeriCorps Education Award

-All Leaders who have not already received the full value of two AmeriCorps Education Awards is eligible for another, which can be used toward repaying outstanding qualified loans or toward future higher education programs.
+All Leaders who have not already received the full value of two AmeriCorps Education Awards are eligible for another, which can be used toward repaying outstanding qualified loans or toward future higher education programs.